10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 Declarations should be ordered alphabetically or by type (Positioning, Box model, Typography, Visual).
 Whichever order is chosen, it should be consistent across all files in the project.

-Sass ordering:
+If you're using Sass, use this ordering:

 1. @extend
 2. Regular styles (allows overriding extended styles)
 3. @include (to visually separate mixins and placeholders) and media queries
 4. Nested selectors

-### Nesting in Sass
+### Nesting

-Sass nesting has changed the lives of many, but like everything in life, abusing good things will ultimately be bad.
+Nesting has changed the lives of many, but like everything in life, abusing good things will ultimately be bad.
 Nesting makes the code more difficult to read and can create confusion.
 Too much nesting also adds unnecessary specificity, forcing us to add the same or greater specificity in overrides.
-We want to avoid selector nesting and overspecificity as much as possible.
+We want to avoid selector nesting and over-specificity as much as possible.

-**Nesting is required** in the following cases, because it will make the code easier to read:
+If you're using PostCSS or Sass **nesting is required** in the following cases, because it will make the code easier to read:

 * pseudo-classes
 * pseudo-elements
 * component states
 * media queries

-**Nesting is accepted** in the following cases:

-* some coding styles like [RSCSS](https://github.com/rstacruz/rscss)

-### Selectors naming
+### Selector Naming

 Selectors should be lowercase, and words should be separated with hyphens.
-Please avoid camelcase.
-Underscores are acceptable if they’re being used for [BEM](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) syntax.
+Please avoid camelcase, but underscores are acceptable if they’re being used for [BEM](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) or another syntax pattern that requires them.
 The naming of selectors should be consistent and describe the functional purpose of the styles they’re applying.

 Avoid: